WordPress SQL injection attacks: how to protect your site

 'OR username username_123 --

-These are two simple examples of the many methods hackers can use to break into websites by entering malicious SQL commands into input fields to modify queries in vulnerable databases.
-Knowledgeable website admins take security measures to prevent these attacks, but non-technical website owners may need to be aware of this vulnerability, opening the door for further attacks.
+These are two simple examples of the many methods hackers can use to break into websites by entering malicious SQL commands into vulnerable input fields.
+Knowledgeable website admins take security measures to prevent these attacks, but non-technical website owners may not be aware of this vulnerability, opening the door for further attacks.

-Regardless of the method, SQL injections trick databases that don’t validate user input into giving hackers information that’s supposed to stay private.
+Regardless of the method, SQL injections trick databases that don’t validate user input into giving hackers information meant to stay private.

 In-band or classic SQL injections